igoorsimoess/JusCrawler/README.md

 - Some webpages can get pretty tricky to base the script logic, hence, in order to bypass this problem a combination of scrapy and selenium was used to crawl and scrape the 4 web pages in this project (2 court instances for each)

 - Regex was vastly used since some CSS could be in many sorts of formats

-#### Some features in progress

-The project consults a public database of process details.
-In order to assert the tests for API, a file with mock data would be necessary.
-However, a better approach would be to use *jsonschema* to compare the expected data based on type.
-This approach is, in addition to better structured, more suited to the type of data.
-Hence, this function is being implemented in the future to have automated tests without the need for a large mock file with public data.